Shein: 2020–present

+According to an investigation by Rest of World, Shein added anywhere between 2,000 and 10,000 individual styles to its app each day between July and December 2021.

-A survey of 7000 American teenagers in 2022 ranked Shein as their second favorite e-commerce website.
+A survey of 7,000 American teenagers in 2022 ranked Shein as their second favorite e-commerce website.

+In early 2022, Shein moved its headquarters from China to Singapore.

 In April 2022, Shein raised $1 billion to $2 billion in private funding and claimed 28% of the US fast fashion market.

-In a May 2022 article in Fortune, the company was described as catering to Generation Z consumers while using big data and rapid Chinese manufacturing to quickly design clothing at a lower price point.
+As of May 2022, it is the largest fast-fashion firm in the world.
+In a May 2022 article in Fortune, the company was described as catering to Generation Z consumers while using big data and rapid Chinese manufacturing to quickly design clothing at lower prices.
 The company was valued at $100 billion.

+In October 2022, The Wall Street Journal reported that Shein generated US$24 billion in revenue in 2022, becoming almost as large as traditional fast fashion brands such as Zara and H&M. Its other competitors include ASOS, Fashion Nova, Forever 21, PrettyLittleThing, Temu, and Topshop.
+In August 2023, Shein and SPARC Group (the company that owns Forever 21) entered into a joint venture where each company acquired a minority stake of the other.